mitranim/gtg/readme.md

 * CLI usage needs better error logging.
 Currently we just panic, rendering an error message but also the call stack.

-* Should provide an option or function to log task start/end/timing.

 * Task identity is determined via function pointers, using unsafe hacks.
 May be unreliable, needs more testing.

 * `Choose` and `RunCmd` allow to run only one task.
-We should provide shortcuts for selecting N tasks, which can be explicitly run concurrently via `Par` or serially via `Ser`.
+We should provide shortcuts for selecting N tasks, which can be run concurrently via `Par` or serially via `Ser`.

 * `Ser` should produce an error when the requested tasks happen to run in a different order due to some other tasks.
 Currently this is unchecked.